NolanWalkerIII/R/README.md

 # R
-Meant to hold R code OR R documentation
+Meant to hold R code or R documentation